 There were various trees for physical and magical skills.
 They ranged from general ones, such as the boringly titled ‘melee weapons’, to specific ones, such as ‘fencing’.
 In fact, there seemed to be several complementary skill trees available.
-Investing in both melee weapons and fencing seemed to make a lot of sense, as did other groupings like ‘fire magic’, ‘evocation metamagic’, and ‘magical utility’.
+Investing in both melee weapons and fencing seemed to make a lot of sense, as did other groupings like ‘fire evocation’, ‘evocation metamagic’, and ‘magical utility’.
 ‘Firebolt’ could be boosted by the evocation metamagic skill ‘guide sending’ to add a sort-of aim correction, while ‘intrinsic clarity’ from magical utility would allow for slightly faster mana regeneration.

 There were even trees for things like ‘weapon-crafting’, ‘chemistry’, and ‘alchemy’, which was apparently different from chemistry.
 The skills in these trees seemed to be of the passive variety, at least at tier zero. +x% damage rating to crafted axes, for example.
 Rain mentally divided the skill trees into two categories: active and passive.
 Active skills were actions you could take to affect the world.
 For physical trees, these were straightforward, mostly fancy names and variations on stab, cut, throw, and shoot.
 None of these really stuck out to Rain after he had seen Brovose and Ameliah throwing magic around.

 He had spent some time trying to figure out what skills they had been using.
 Brovose had probably been using ‘firebolt’, which was pretty self-explanatory.
 There wasn’t anything at tier zero matching the magical shield he had raised, though.
 Ameliah was a bit of a mystery.
-Her strength made him think that she definitely had some points in the skill ‘strength of arm’, but he still wasn't clear on whether just adding stat points to strength would have that effect anyway.
+Her strength made him think that she had some points in the skill ‘strength of arm’, but he still wasn't clear on whether just adding stat points to strength would have that effect anyway.

 The skill she had used after the battle might have been ‘purify’ from the utility auras tree.
 The description simply read: “Purify poison, corruption, and contamination within 1 meter.”
 Rain assumed that the range would increase with level as Ameliah's aura had extended much further than that.
 Either that, or she had invested in ‘extend aura’ in aura metamagic.

 Those two trees were one of only a few pairs that were clearly meant to be used in conjunction.
 Pairings were usually more general, such as the ‘evocation metamagic’ tree which would boost ‘firebolt’, but not ‘ice shield’.
 The aura metamagic tree had Rain's long-dormant munchkin senses tingling.
-That one tree could boost three others: the offensive, defensive and utility aura trees.
+That one tree could boost three others: the offensive, defensive, and utility aura trees.
 Specializing in auras would allow a great amount of versatility without sacrificing too much power, depending on what was lurking in the higher levels of aura metamagic.
 The tier zero ‘amplify aura’ was already promising.
 It added 10% to the maximum output of any aura.
 The cost was a 20% increase in mana consumption, but the fact that it said ‘maximum output’ led Rain to believe that he would be able to vary the strength of an aura at will, up to some limit.

 He almost invested his points right then and there, but he resisted the temptation.
 This wasn't a choice to be made lightly, and there were still tons of trees he hadn't even looked at.
 There were options for any type of combat you could think of, unless you liked Bards, that was.
 There wasn't anything even remotely like a charisma tree, though there was ‘psionics’, which looked like it might turn into something like that eventually.
-Hard to tell when the only tier one spell was ‘mental blast’, which appeared to be just a different flavor of firebolt.
+Hard to tell when the only tier zero spell was ‘mental blast’, which appeared to be just a different flavor of firebolt.